Performed by members of the Penn State Concert Choir Penn State Downtown Theatre Center

 The final movement of Ludwig van Beethoven’s Ninth Symphony, also known as Ode to Joy, has served as an anthem for different regimes around the world, often as a symbol of national pride and praise for socio-economic prosperity.

 In Ode to Orderly Joy, the choir sings and chants variations of the familiar composition in confinement, resulting in a haunting and melancholic overtone - a comment on today’s fraught political environment.

-Borland Project Space, Penn State University
+And the support from Borland Project Space of Penn State University